Fanatics Sportsbook Promo: Bet $5, Get $200 FanCash for College Basketball Round 3

 How the Fanatics Sportsbook promo works for college basketball betting

-The Fanatics Sportsbook promo delivers immediate value to new customers who want to bet on Friday's Round 3 matchups.
-After creating an account, users simply need to toggle on the promotion in their bet slip and place a $5 cash wager on any market with minimum odds of -500.
-The $200 FanCash reward arrives instantly once the qualifying bet settles, regardless of whether the wager wins or loses.
+The Fanatics Sportsbook promo provides new customers with instant rewards for College Basketball Round 3 action.
+After registering and placing your first $5 wager on any market with minimum odds of -500, you receive $200 in FanCash immediately.
+This Fanatics Sportsbook new-user promo requires toggling on the promotion in your bet slip within seven days of account opening.

-Consider betting on the Duke vs. St. John's game with this promotion.
-If you place $5 on Duke -8.5 and the Blue Devils cover, you win your original bet plus receive the $200 FanCash bonus.
-Even if Duke fails to cover the spread and your $5 wager loses, you still earn the full $200 FanCash reward.
-The same applies to any of Friday's other compelling matchups, including Alabama vs. Michigan, Michigan State vs. UConn, or Tennessee vs. Iowa State.
+Consider betting on the Duke vs. St. John's matchup where the Blue Devils enter as heavy favorites.
+If you wager $5 on Duke to win and they cover, you collect your winnings plus the $200 FanCash bonus.
+Should St. John's pull off the upset, you still receive the full $200 FanCash despite your initial wager losing.

 New customers only.
 Terms, including FanCash terms, apply.
 The offer is available in the following states: AZ, CO, CT, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, NC, NJ, OH, PA, TN, VA, VT, WV, and WY.